 Holidays without fixed dates

-The Swedish National day and the Day of the Swedish flag is on 6th of June
+The Swedish National day is on 6th of June

 A motorcycle helmet is obligatory.
 The law demands that you use dipped headlights at all times.